Madzivhandila/Agile-Scrum/README.md

     -Sprint 8 (23 Oct - 3 Nov)

 # Linked Assessment View
-      I used Linked Assessment View to
+      I used Linked Assessment as it allows me to group and organize tasks based on their linked assessments.
+      I used this field to associate tasks with specific assessments related to the CMPG 323 course.
 # Status View(board)
       I used status view to representation of my tasks, grouped them by Status.
-# Structure of the Repository

-   -Project 1 repository is
-   -Project 2 repository is
-   -Project 3 repository is
-   -Project 4 repository is
-   -Project 5 repository is

 # branching Strategy

       To handle any changes, we'll utilize a branching strategy for each extend.
 Each venture repository's major branches will incorporate:

         1.Primary branching Strategy
           -The most branch, which speaks to the foremost later steady form.
-    2.The development branch
-      -The department in which highlights are incorporated and tried some time recently being consolidated into the most department.
+        2.The development branch -The department in which highlights are incorporated and tried some time recently being consolidated into the most department.
-    3.Branches of intrigued
-      -Planned for certain capacities or obligations.
+        3.Branches of intrigued -Planned for certain capacities or obligations.
 These branches are based on create and will be blended back in once the highlight is wrapped up.

  # Gitignore File

   A gitignore file that Git store arrangement record that indicates which records and registries ought to be disregarded and not checked by adaptation control.
 It is utilized to channel out objects such as built doubles, logs, brief records, private information, IDE/editor-specific records, and other made records.
 The objective is to preserve the store clean, dodge the consideration of touchy fabric by mischance, and ensure that no unneeded records are committed.

+# Storage of Credentials and Sensitive

+    To protect sensitive data repository selected as private and I only be shared it with my lectures only .
+    This practice ensures that sensitive information remains private and does not pose a security risk.